IUDataStructuresCourse/course-web-page-fall-2023/lectures/Nov-15.md

             }
     }

-We must make sure to use copies of the current board and pencil marks so that the different choices don't stomp on eachother.
+In the recursive calls to `solve`, we must make sure to use copies of the current board and pencil marks so that the different choices don't stomp on eachother.

 Putting this altogether, here's a backtracking algorithm for Sudoku.